Energy in Buildings

 About the Award

 This award celebrates sustainable and low carbon buildings that have demonstrated best practice in design, construction or operation.
-Applications are welcome from new build or substantial retrofit projects, in residential or commercial settings.
+Applications are welcome from new build or substantial retrofit projects, in residential or non-residential settings.
 Projects must be complete and buildings occupied.

 Who should apply?